Guide to Buying Pro Scooter Bars

 - Heavy

-Visit our selection of scooter bars and filter by material to see all our chromoly bars:
+Check out our assortment of scooter bars and apply the filter to see all chromoly pro scooter bars:

-The decision between T-bars and Y-bars is influenced by factors such as aesthetics, feel during use, and alignment with a rider’s style or identity.
-Both types offer advantages and cater to different rider preferences.
+The choice between T-bars or Y-bars is shaped by factors such as aesthetics, personal feel and comfort during use, and alignment with a rider's style or identity.
+Both types offer distinct benefits and cater to various rider preferences.

 Backsweep & Upsweep

-Backsweep refers to the angle of the handlebar towards the rider, while upsweep refers to the upward angle of the bar.
-These features greatly affect the ergonomics of scooters, offering a more relaxed and natural wrist position.
+Backsweep describes the handlebar's angle towards the rider, while upsweep is the upward angle.
+These features help improve scooter ergonomics, resulting in a more relaxed wrist positioning.

-Backsweep and upsweep are usually found in Y-shaped bars, whereas T-shaped pro scooter bars emphasize simplicity and a straightforward design.
+Backsweep and upsweep are commonly found in Y-shaped bars, whereas T-shaped pro scooter bars primarily focus on simplicity and straightforward design.

-Explore our wide range of Y- and T-shaped bars:
+Explore the range of Y- and T-shaped bars we offer: